Overcoming Adversity: Stephanie Jacobs’ RN to BSN Online Success

 Paving a new path

-Determined to continue her educational journey, Jacobs got back in the game two years later.
+Determined to continue her academic journey, Jacobs got back in the game two years later.

 “I was able to re-enroll in 2018, and I did not bite off more than I could chew starting back.
 I just made sure to take it one class at a time,” she says.

 These days, Jacobs’ commitment to advancement extends beyond the classroom.
-Working as a nurse manager at a state mental health facility, she leverages her education to promote positive change and enhance patient care.
+She leverages her education as a nurse manager in a state mental health facility to improve patient care.

 “Part of the RN to BSN program’s capstone is to create a proposal for a change,” she explains.
-“And using the knowledge gained from the program and capstone empowers students to work with others while advocating for change in their organizations.”
+“Using the knowledge from the program empowers students to work with others while advocating for change in their organizations.”

-Beyond her managerial role, Jacobs also dedicates her time to co-training LivingWorks ASIST workshops, which are designed to build suicide-safer communities.
+Beyond her management role, Jacobs also dedicates her time to co-training LivingWorks ASIST workshops.
+The program is designed to build suicide-safer communities.

 Committed to addressing the need for improved mental health care, she’s applied to the online MSN program at UL ˾.

 “To me, mental health is underfunded.
 It’s not studied enough,” she says.
-“I found in a lot of my research, just trying to find articles and literature for the proposal, a lot of the studies are in different countries, and the United States doesn't really have a lot.”
+“I found in my research, many of the studies are in different countries, and the U.S. doesn't really have a lot.”

 After investing so much time and effort into her studies, Jacobs is still adjusting to the fact that she’s finally earning her BSN degree.